RapidSoftwareSolutions/Marketplace-Flickr-Package/README.md

 | predicate| String     | A predicate that all values should be restricted to.

 ## Flickr.getPandaList
-Return a list of Flickr pandas, from whom you can request photos using the flickr.panda.getPhotos API method.More information about the pandas can be found in readme.
+Return a list of Flickr pandas, from whom you can request photos using the flickr.panda.getPhotos API method.More information about the pandas can be found [here](http://code.flickr.com/blog/2009/03/03/panda-tuesday-the-history-of-the-panda-new-apis-explore-and-you/).

 | Field | Type       | Description
 |-------|------------|----------
 | apiKey| credentials| ApiKey of the your app.

 ## Flickr.getPandaPhotos
-Ask the Flickr Pandas for a list of recent public (and `safe`) photos. .More information about the pandas can be found in readme.
+Ask the Flickr Pandas for a list of recent public (and `safe`) photos. .More information about the pandas can be found [here](http://code.flickr.com/blog/2009/03/03/panda-tuesday-the-history-of-the-panda-new-apis-explore-and-you/).

 | Field    | Type       | Description
 |----------|------------|----------